Classroom and Turf Project

 Timeframe

-Further fundraising for the turf and associated ground works will support the commencement of Stage 2.
-We aim to begin this stage in late 2027, with a planned completion date of April 2028.
-This timeline is dependent upon further fundraising to assist in covering the project costs.
-Stage 2 also includes the creation of a new Garden of Honour, designed to better recognise those who have served the College.
+Stage Two – the all-weather turf and a new Garden of Honour – is targeted to begin in late 2027, with a planned completion date of April 2028.
+This timeline is dependent on further fundraising to assist in covering the project costs.
+The Garden of Honour will be designed to better recognise those who have served the College.

 Excellence, Supported by Design